 were simply attending and participating in local County Fairs, and

 the grand Minnesota State Fair.
-At least one of us have in some
+At least one of us had in some

 way had an entry, or thirty, or been part of some exhibit or

-competition from 1976 to present at the Minnesota State Fair, and
+competition starting in 1976 at the Minnesota State Fair, and at the

 Every summer was a hectic one with all the chores and getting

 ready for the highlight of the year which was that County Fair,

 and one year the kids exhibited 35 animals and over a hundred

 other exhibits!
 It was crazy!
 But we do miss those days, we had so

 much fun!
 Looking at the pictures here we wonder where all the

 Our family enjoyed when Elise played her saxophone in many